Syrah

 Wine Styles and Tasting Notes

-Syrah grows in relatively warm climates, as it benefits from above-average sunlight.
-The vigorous variety withstands drought as it digs deep into well-draining soils.
-The result is small, concentrated berries with thick skins that produce inky red-purple wine with elevated tannins, elevated alcohol and moderate acidity.
+Syrah thrives in relatively warm climates, benefiting from abundant sunlight.
+This vigorous variety is drought-resistant, thanks to its ability to develop deep root systems in well-draining soils.
+The result is small, concentrated berries with thick skins, producing deeply coloured red-purple wines with firm tannins, relatively high alcohol, and moderate acidity.

 Food Pairings